 Several months ago I was contacted by a "search" specialist for the local branch of a large international company.
 This company is known for finance, banking and accounting recruiting and when I looked at their expertise list of available opportunities, only this one was educational.
 Again, the recruiter knew nothing about the school, the role, or the sector.
 I also know this school, and that this was their third Head search in five years and their third search firm.
 The other two had been two of the major players in the sector, but not this time.
 So why did this school choose this recruitment company to do their hiring?

 Anyway, my story goes back about 20 years.
-I was contacted by a "head hunter" who had targeted my for a specific role in a specific school.
+I was contacted by a "head hunter" who had targeted me for a specific role in a specific school.
 To be honest, both the role and the school suited me and my skillset and and I was ready for a move.

 I mentioned this to the aforementioned headhunter who could easily have verified it by contacting the two schools.
-However, that would have meant his admitting that had not done so and had placed someone with a fake resume, while taking a large fee.
+However, that would have meant his admitting that had not previously done so and had placed someone with a fake resume, while taking a large fee.
 So instead he cut me off.
 I heard no more about that interesting opportunity and received no replies to my emails.

 My second personal experience occurred about10 years before that.
 I received a reference request from another major national educational recruiter for a teacher who had "done a runner" leaving large unpaid bills at his apartment, owing money to colleagues, owing money to the school which had given him salary advance and facing a court date for a motor-vehicle accident.
 I explained to the recruiter why I would not provide a reference.
 He spoke to the teacher, and then replied to me that he did not believe me.
 It was only when the school's attorney sent him a letter explaining why no reference would be forthcoming that he stopped representing this teacher.